How Did We Get Here? World Tour

 The How Did We Get Here?
-World Tour is the upcoming third concert tour by English singer-songwriter Louis Tomlinson, launching in support of his upcoming third studio album How Did I Get Here?
+World Tour is the third concert tour by the English singer-songwriter Louis Tomlinson, launching in support of his third studio album How Did I Get Here?
 (2026).
-The tour will begin in Hamburg on 23 March 2026 and will conclude on 24 July 2026 in Miami.
+The tour commenced in Hamburg, Germany, on 23 March 2026 and will conclude on 24 October 2026 in Brisbane, Australia.

-Background
+Announcements

 On 30 September 2025, Tomlinson announced his third studio album titled How Did I Get Here? scheduled to be released on 23 January 2026.
 Alongside the announcement he released the first single of the album on the same day titled "Lemonade".
 A day later, on 1 October 2025, Tomlinson announced the tour in support of the album titled "How Did We Get Here?
 World Tour" scheduled to take place in Europe and North America from March through July 2026.
 Presale tickets go on sale from 8 October 2025 with the general sale taking place on 10 October.
+On 24 March 2026, an Australian leg of the tour was announced, promoted by Untitled Group.
+On 15 July 2026, Tomlinson announced an Asian leg of the tour which will take place before the Australian leg in October.

+Set list

+This set list was taken from the European leg.
+It does not represent all shows throughout the tour.